Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 This code was only tested using external power.

-For usage with a RspberryPi, the 1-Wire bus must
+To use with a Raspberry Pi, activate the 1-Wire bus via raspi-config

-be activated, e. g. using raspi-config or by editing
+or by editing /boot/config.txt.

-/boot/config.txt.

 The default Raspberry Pi GPIO pin for 1-Wire communication is